huzaifarehman1/Hanoi_tower_solver/README.md

     m = 3
     c = 3
     n = 3
+## Note
 for this version i dont allow user to mess c but new version will be uploaded with c as a variable

 in this version c=m
+## solver logic

+it uses A* to solve the puzzle by continuesly storing its child and visiting best child

+the heuristic Function or the evaluation of state is based on following

+1:

 for more see rules.txt